 MONTGOMERY, Ala.
 (AP) — A police officer will not face charges for killing a man he mistook for the gunman in an Alabama mall shooting.

-Alabama Attorney General Steve Marshall announced Tuesday that he concluded the officer did not break the law and will not be charged in the death.
+Alabama Attorney General Steve Marshall announced Tuesday that he concluded the officer did not break the law and won’t be charged in the death.

 An officer shot 21-year-old Emantic “EJ” Bradford, Jr. while responding to a shooting on Thanksgiving night at a mall in Hoover, Alabama.

-The report says the officer mistakenly believed Bradford had fired the earlier shots but was justified in shooting him anyway.
-The report said the officer saw Bradford running toward the shooting scene with a gun and believed he was trying to kill the shooting victim.
+A report released by Marshall says the officer mistakenly believed Bradford fired the earlier shots but was still justified in shooting him.
+The report said the officer saw Bradford running toward the scene with a gun and believed he was trying to kill the shooting victim.

 Bradford’s father, Emantic Bradford Sr. told news reporters that Marshall had “covered it up” for the officer.